rknyra/NHIF-Hospitals-Near-Me/README.md

 ##### Built by **RK Nyra**

 ### Description
-An app that helps users to easily find NHIF-registered hospitals near a given location.
+An app that helps users to easily find NHIF-registered hospitals near/in a given location.

 ### Setup/Installation Requirements
 * Github and Heroku account - from where the application can be cloned or downloaded